 In 2006 Don was selected to work with the Fiji Education Sector supporting the Fiji Ministry of Education with their work in developing a process for school monitoring.
 On returning to Western Australia, Don was appointed Director, Rural and Remote Education with the Department of Education Services.
 Don currently manages his own consultancy specialising in rural, regional and remote education.

 In 1991 Don completed a Masters degree in educational management.
 He has had two short local histories published: Meekatharra, a glimpse of the past and The Iron Ore School; the History of Newman Primary School.
-Don is a tireless supporter of SPERA, a former Treasurer he continues to play an active role within the SPERA Executive.

 Professor John Pegg